New auto sales up in 2021, but long way before full recovery

 GM on Tuesday reported that last year’s U.S. sales fell nearly 13% from 2020 levels to just over 2.2 million.
 Toyota, on the other hand, saw its sales rise 10.4% to just over 2.3 million.

-Among other automakers reporting full-year sales numbers were Honda, with an 8.9% increase, and Hyundai, which saw an 18.6% jump.
+The company, Cain said, expects the chip shortage to ease this year, with more available in the second half.

-Analysts and industry executives expect chip supplies to slowly improve this year, with more available in the second half.
-But it’s not certain when they’ll get back to pre-pandemic levels.
-The average gas-powered vehicle has about 1,000 chips, and electric vehicles can have more than double that number.
+Among other automakers reporting full-year sales numbers were Honda, with an 8.9% increase, while Hyundai saw an 18.6% jump.

 IHS Markit analyst Phil Amsrud, who follows automotive chips, said supplies won’t improve immediately.